helpfulrobot/phpmd-silverstripe-rule-set/README.md

 ### Configuration for Sublime`s PHPCS module

-If you'd like to use this in conjunction with Sublime`s PHPCS package you need to this configuration:
+If you'd like to use this in conjunction with Sublime`s PHPCS package you need to add this configuration:

 ```
     // PHP Mess Detector settings